 First Cave on Record in the United States

 Nestled in the foothills of the Appalachian Mountains in Childersburg, Alabama, DeSoto Caverns is a site rich in history.
-In 1796, George Stiggens, a presidential agent, wrote to President George Washington describing the beauty of the cave, and he took note of it as America's first cave.
+In 1796, Benjamin Hawkins, a presidential agent, wrote to President George Washington describing the beauty of the cave, and he took note of it as America's first cave.

 DeSoto Caverns has played an important role in American history from 2,000 years ago to the Civil War, to the Prohibition of the 1920's, and more!
 And unlike many historical sites, most of the sites and sounds of DeSoto Caverns have been preserved so that you can experience what other adventurers like yourself encountered hundreds and even thousands of years ago.
 You'll learn more about this beautiful underground world while on your visit to DeSoto Caverns.
 There are over twenty attractions on the land above the cave, making DeSoto Caverns the perfect visit for those seeking adventure, the great outdoors, and fun with family or friends.

 Ida Mathis along with several business partners purchased the cave in 1912.
 Ida Mathis had a big vision for this cave, and had planned to mine it’s gem stone quality onyx.
 Through an unfortunate turn of events, the American market for onyx turned sour.
 Ida Mathis felt the land had deeper value than monetary gain and purchased the other shares from the other business partners.

 In 1975, Ida Mathis' great grandson Allen W. Mathis III started the development of DeSoto Caverns.
 He and his wife Danielle are the first in the family line to open the land up to the public as a tourist attraction.
 They believed that their privately owned Caverns was a national and local treasure that needed to be experienced by the public.
 Al Mathis and his wife have worked at the park for over forty years and are still involved with the management and future development of the park.